 NEW YORK — Bonhams will offer an exceptional pair of chased brass-overlaid teak chairs designed by Lockwood de Forest in the Fine American & European Furniture, Decorative Arts & Silver auction to be held at the Madison Avenue galleries on September 25 (est. $50,000-80,000).
-Made in Ahmadebad, India, circa 1881-1882, de Forest modeled the chairs after one he had discovered while visiting an ancient Indian palace during his honeymoon.
+Made in Ahmadebad, India, circa 1881-1882, de Forest modelled the chairs after one he had discovered while visiting an ancient Indian palace during his honeymoon.

 De Forest was an instrumental figure in the Aesthetic and Orientalist movements during the last decades of the nineteenth century, leading a revival of East Indian techniques within American decorative arts.
 He appreciated these chairs as representatives of a centuries-old craft tradition, untouched by modern practices.
 Surviving in astonishing original condition, he actually placed them in the entry of his own legendary house in New York City (which still stands at 7 East 10th Street).
 When de Forest moved to California in the early 1920s, the chairs were purchased at auction for William Randolph Hearst by his private secretary.
 At that time, Hearst was spending millions of dollars annually to acquire the most extraordinary art and antiques available.